ethgasstation/ethgasstation-api/README.md

 Gives gas station data for the transaction price level set in `:gwei`.
 For example, to see what to expect at a gas price of 0.1 gwei, use `GET /priceData/gwei/0.1`.

+### GET /priceData/minutes/:minutes

+Gets the cheapest gas price to execute the transaction in a predicted amount of time in minutes.
+If your transaction cannot happen as fast as you want, gets the cheapest gas price that will execute as quickly as possible based upon prediction.
+For example, to get the cheapest gas price to execute in 20 minutes, use `GET /priceData/minutes/20`.

 ### Results